Ben and Margaret Stone Boathouse

-The Ben and Margaret Stone Boathouse is a historic boathouse in the Town of Plum Lake in Vilas County, Wisconsin.
+The Ben and Margaret Stone Boathouse is a historic boathouse in Plum Lake, Wisconsin.
 The boathouse was built in 1928 by Ben and Margaret Stone of Tripoli, Wisconsin.
 It was built in the American Craftsman style and is one of the few two-story boathouses on Plum Lake.
 The boathouse was listed on the National Register of Historic Places on February 7, 2008.